MariyaAnsi/peakelement/README.md

 # peakelement
-find peak element using java by linear search
+find peak element using java by linear search and Binary search